energywebfoundation/origin/packages/devices/origin-device-registry-api/README.md

 </p>

-# Origin Device Registry IREC Local API
+# Origin Device Registry API

 ## Description
-TO DO - Overview of package.
+//TO DO: Overview of package.
-API for working with I-REC specific implementation of device registry
+Origin Device Registry API is a generic API implementation for Origin device registry.
+It does not conform to any specific certificate standard or issuing body.

 The Origin SDK is a component of the [Energy Web Decentralized Operating System](#ew-dos)